dfuse-io/ice/TUTORIAL.md

 _**For macOS** - If you get a prompt similar to `Do you want the application “dfuseeos” to accept incoming network connections?`, you should select `allow` as `dfuseeos` needs to accept connections from your local environment._

 `boot.sh` reads from the config file at `contract/bootstrapping/bootseq.yaml` to execute operations on our testnet.
 In the `bootseq.yaml` file, we define the operations to perform on our chain.
 In this case, we create the system accounts for EOSIO contracts and deploy them.
-We also create 4 accounts: one account named `dfuseioice` which is where we will deploy our smart contract, and three accounts named `msdelisle`, `mrkauffman`, and `theboss` for us to use.
+We also create 4 accounts: one account named `dfuse.ice` which is where we will deploy our smart contract, and three accounts named `msdelisle`, `mrkauffman`, and `theboss` for us to use.
 These accounts are also delegated cpu and net, and are transferred tokens.
-The script also handles deploying the compiled ice smart contract to the `dfuseioice` account.
+The script also handles deploying the compiled ice smart contract to the `dfuse.ice` account.

 A successful `dfuseeos` start will list the launching applications as well as the graphical interfaces with their relevant links: